- Big Bear Hostel

 We provide sheets, blankets and fun!

-YES! and its free!
-We offer free WIFI in the lounges almost all rooms!
+We offer free WIFI in all bedrooms and common spaces!

 Yes, for everyone's comfort, we ask that our guests follow these rules: